Vasanth375/Image-Security/README.md

-# Image_Security_Python_Project
- Image Security is about protecting the image from intruders...
+# Image Security Python Project

+To run this project in your computer
+1. Download the .zip file.